Genesee County, Michigan: Formative period

 Fifteen northerly sections of survey area township 7 north range No. 7 east in Flint Township plus southerly sections of Genesee Township were set off by the Michigan Legislature as Kearsley Township in 1839.
 On March 7, 1843, the legislature abolished this township returning the sections back to Flint and Genesee townships.
 Thus Flint Township consisted of approximately one and a half township survey areas.

 Two new townships were formed by the state on March 9, 1842.
 Thetford was the eastmost survey area split off from Vienna.
 While Gaines was formed with the western township survey of Mundy.

 The county was enlarged on March 9, 1843, by adding a column of townships on its east from Lapeer County.
 From north to south, the townships were Forest, Richfield, Davison and Atlas.

-On March 25, 1846, an additional two townships were formed, Clayton and Pewanagawink.
+On March 25, 1846, an additional two townships were formed, Clayton, and Pewanagawink.
 Clayton split the southernmost survey area from Flushing Township.
 Pewanagawink took the westernmost survey area from Vienna and changed its name to Montrose by act of January 15, 1848.

 Mount Morris Township was created on February 12, 1855, from a single survey township area with its two halves taken from Flushing and Genesee townships.
 Flint Township was split into three parts upon the formation of the City of Flint.
-The County Board of Supervisors split the remaining township survey area into two; the western area become Garland Township (this name only last until the Flint name was restored on February 5, 1856) and the remaining eastern survey area became Burton Township.
+The county board of supervisors split the remaining township survey area into two; the western area became Garland Township (this name only lasted until the Flint name was restored on February 5, 1856) and the remaining eastern survey area became Burton Township.